-The plot is simple: three student filmakers on the hunt in the woods of Maryland for a legendary evil that may or may not have murdered seven children and five men in the 1940s.
-They are lost.
+Three student filmmakers are on the hunt in the woods of Maryland for a legendary evil that may or may not have murdered seven children and five men in the 1940s.
+They become lost.
 Their footage – the film – is found.

-Obviously, the trio move from the town to the woods, in search of the sites of the murders.
-Make no mistake.
-It is horrifying.
-And not in the Kevin Williamson, tongue-in-cheek, stylish and ironic sense.
+When the trio move from the town to the woods, in search of the sites of the murders, make no mistake, it is horrifying.
+And not in the Kevin Williamson “tongue-in-cheek, stylish and ironic” sense.
 It is not violent, nor gross, but bare-bones and primal.
-They are lost.
+They are hopelessly lost.
 They begin to break down.
 Something is tracking them.
 Your vantage point is their clumsy vantage point, through the eyes of a film and a video camera.

-Finally, the ending scene is one of the most gripping I’ve ever seen and better, through quick visuals (in a dark melee) much is revealed that stitches The Blair Witch Project together, proving it not only creepy, but accomplished.
+Finally, the ending scene is one of the most gripping I’ve ever seen.
+Through quick visuals (in a dark melee) much is revealed that stitches The Blair Witch Project together, proving it not only creepy, but accomplished.

 Two personal anecdotes.
 Some folks may feel the film stagey because the filmmakers shoot their personal interactions, which obviously helps the plot.
 I participated in student films in college, and everything, including banter, tends to get filmed because video costs nothing, the film allotment is free or subject to a huge reduction, college students making films are hopeless hams, and everyone wants to laugh at “The Making of . . . . ”

-Second, I went to summer camp as a child in Southern Maryland off the Wicomico River.
-Legends abound of witchcraft, strange worship, murder, and the like, in the woods off the camp (a common occurrence stoked by the purveyors of camp lore).
+Second, I went to summer camp in Southern Maryland off the Wicomico River.
+Legends abound of witchcraft, strange worship, murder, and the like, in the woods off the camp (the stories were, of course, amplified by sadistic camp counselors ).
 That said, you hike too far in any woods an hour outside of Washington, D.C., you can get real lost, real fast.

 This film is not for everyone.
 Some folks behind me in the theater were exasperated by the hand-held camera (which can make you queasy) and loudly complained, ‘What was the big deal?”
 My guess, and it is only a guess, is that they heard the buzz, thought to see the work of young auteurs, and had no idea they were walking into a stripped-down, cleverly realized supernatural Deliverance.